-H. Other income (expenses)
+H. Other Income (Expenses)

-Income amounting to approximately NIS 131 million was recorded in the Group's Other income (expenses) item, compared with income of approximately NIS 109 million during the corresponding period in the prior year.

-Most of the income in the corresponding period was a reduction in the provision for early retirement.
-The income recorded in the period of account derives mainly from capital gains of approximately NIS 109 million and a reduction of approximately NIS 83 million in the provision for early retirement (due to transfer to an insurance company).
+Income amounting to approximately NIS 153 million was recorded in the Group's Other Income (Expenses) item, compared with expenses of approximately NIS 23 million during the corresponding period in the prior year.
+Most of the expense in the corresponding period was an increase in the provision for early retirement.
+The income recorded in the period of report derives mainly from capital gains of approximately NIS 107 million and a reduction in the provision for early retirement in the sum of approximately NIS 83 million (due to transfer to an insurance company).
 The income was partially offset by amortization of goodwill in respect of companies consolidated for the first time in the financial statements (see Note 10 to the financial statements).